seomoz/interpol/README.md

 ## Configuration

-Interpol provides two levels of configuration: global default configuration, and one-off configuration, set on a particular instance of one of the provided tools.
+Moz-Interpol provides two levels of configuration: global default configuration, and one-off configuration, set on a particular instance of one of the provided tools.
 Each of the tools accepts a configuration block that provides an identical API to the